pgxman/pgxman/spec/extension.yaml.md

 ## `build`

-- **Description**: Contains a Bash script that automates the extension's build process.
-Some environment variables are set during this script's execution.
-The built extension must be positioned in the `$DESTDIR` directory.
+- **Description**: Contains Bash scripts that automates the extension's build process.
+Some environment variables are set during the execution of these scripts.
+The built extension must be placed in the `$DESTDIR` directory.
-- **Type**: String (Bash script)
+- **Type**: Object
 - **Required**: Yes
+- **Object fields**:
+  - `pre`: A list of steps before the main build process.
+(List of objects, Optional)
+    - `name`: Name of the build step.
+(String, Required)
+    - `run`: Bash command for the build step.
+(String, Required)
+  - `main`: A list of steps to be executed during main build process.
+(List of objects, Required)
+    - `name`: Name of the build step.
+(String, Required)
+    - `run`: Bash command for the build step.
+(String, Required)
     - **Environment Variables**:
       - `DESTDIR`: Indicates the directory where the built extension should be placed.
       - `WORKDIR`: The working directory that contains the source code and the script.
       - `PG_CONFIG`: Identifies the path to the `pg_config` executable.
       - `USE_PGXS`: Always set to `1`.
       - `PG_VERSION`: The PostgreSQL version that the script is building against.
+  - `post`: A list of steps after the main build process.
+(List of objects, Optional)
+    - `name`: Name of the build step.
+(String, Required)
+    - `run`: Bash command for the build step.
+(String, Required)

 The following is an example: